AvaloniaUI/avalonia-docs/docs/get-started/wpf/styling.md

 # Styling

-The most obvious difference from other XAML frameworks is that Avalonia uses a [CSS-like styling system](https://docs.avaloniaui.net/docs/styling/styles).
+The most obvious difference from other XAML frameworks is in its styling system.
+There are two ways of styling controls in Avalonia:

+- A `Style` is a [CSS-like style](https://docs.avaloniaui.net/docs/styling/styles).
 Styles aren't stored in a `Resources` collection as in WPF, they are stored in a separate `Styles` collection:
+- A `ControlTheme` is similar to a WPF `Style` and is usually used to create themes for lookless controls

+## Example

+The following code shows a `UserControl` which defines its own CSS-like style.

 ```markup
 <UserControl>